StudebakerSkytop.com

 Chrysler:

 One the Chrysler side, a 1972 Dodge Dart Demon 'Sun Roof Special' was available.
 More information and pictures of Dart Demon 'Sun Roof Specials' would be very much appreciated.
-See the cover of the Sun Roof Special factory brochure here:
+Here is the cover of the Sun Roof Special factory brochure:

 '72 Dodge Demon with sunroof